VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 Introduction
 * What is an xChip?
 Where do they come from?

-xChip Glossary (possibly break this up)
+xChip Glossary (possibly break this up, Possibly forgoe this and put the info in the assocaited lab?)
 * compilation of each chips capabilities, characteristics, and a link to the associated lab
 * Each lab's materials list should link back here.